top of page

 The Institute of Medicine recently estimated in its report, Sleep Disorders and Sleep Deprivation -: An Unmet Public Health Problem, that “hundreds of billions of dollars a year are spent on direct medical costs related to sleep disorders such as doctor visits, hospital services, prescriptions, and over-the-counter medications.”
 Sleep problems and lack of sleep can affect everything from personal and work productivity to behavioral and relationship problems.
 Sleep problems can have serious consequences.
 According to the National Highway Traffic Safety Administration, drowsy driving claims more than 1,500 lives and causes at least 100,000 motor vehicle crashes each year.

 Compounding the problem is the fact that most people know when to seek medical help for physical discomforts such as fever or pain, but sleep problems are often overlooked or ignored.
-In fact, the overwhelming majority of people with sleep disorders are undiagnosed and untreated.
+The overwhelming majority of people with sleep disorders are undiagnosed and untreated.

 What to expect when you have a home sleep study

-A home sleep test is designed to be a convenient way to collect information about your sleep.
-Biolife Health Center uses 3 sleep trackers.
-The first is a sleep tracker that is placed under your bedsheets.
+A home sleep test is a convenient way to collect information about your sleep.
+Biolife Health Center uses three sleep trackers.
+The first is a sleep tracker placed under your bedsheets.
 You do not feel anything.
 The second is a wristwatch, and the third is a comfortable headband to measure your brain waves.
-All this in combination will give us a full spectrum of all your sleep markers.
+All this, in combination, will give us a full spectrum of all your sleep markers.

-• A list of specific instructions will be provided to patients before they start the sleep test period.
-But basically, we want our patients to follow their regular routine as much as possible.
-This way, we will be able to determine and recommend changes in your sleeping habits.
+• Patients will be given a list of specific instructions before they start the sleep test period.
+But basically, we want our patients to follow their routine as much as possible.
+This way, we can determine and recommend changes in your sleeping habits.

 Is a sleep study safe?